OscarAspelin95/bioinformatics_with_rust/src/main/alignment/2_hamming_distance.md

 # Hamming Distance
 The [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) is defined as the number of positions between two strings of equal length that are different.
 Hence, it measures the number of substitutions needed to convert one string to the other.
+This also means that it is a kind of *global alignment* that only supports substitutions.

 In the example below, the Hamming distance is 1.
 <pre>
 query   ATCTACCG
         |||||*||
-subject ATCGATCG
+subject ATCTATCG
 </pre>

 We can pretty easily write a Rust function for calculating the Hamming distance: